gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Viewer.rst

 .. topic:: What this is about

-  The following will be an introduction of the basics of the Radii Viewer, that functions the same across platforms, with slight variations in the inputs.
+  This tutorial will introduce you to the basics of the RADii Viewer, that functions the same across platforms, with slight variations in the inputs.
-  Afterwards you will be able to explore a 3D model with the Radii viewer.
+  Afterwards you will be able to explore a 3D model with the RADii Viewer.

 This tutorial, is based on the `PC Viewer Setup`_.
 In case you have a Occulus device please first go through the `Oculus Viewer Setup`_.